zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 - Split your application into **Services** and **Data Transfer Objects** (Entities, DTOs).
 - DTOs should be immutable, and only contain code for validation and creating a changed copy of itself.
 - Services should have no internal state, apart from dependencies that are injected.
-- Services should have a very low number of methods, ideally only one, often a *pure* or at least a *stateless* function.
+- Services should have a very low number of public methods, ideally only one, often a *pure* or at least a *stateless* function.
+(Add private methods for readability if you need to, but it is usually better to split the whole class.)
 - Services should deal with as little as possible at once.
+Try to keep them below ~150 lines of code.
 - Services should be grouped into *layers*, each layer being responsible for one group of tasks.

 Bonus fact: this is not specific to my custom, crazy-ass framework.
 You can implement this in *any* modern web framework